mui/material-ui/docs/src/pages/guides/mui-packages/mui-packages.md

 - `styled` API supports `sx` prop by default.
 - Components created by `styled` are themable via slot & variants.

-> Note: you will have to use `emotion` or `styled-components` as styled-engine because the `system` depends on it.
+> **Note**: you will have to use `emotion` or `styled-components` as styled-engine because the `system` depends on it.

 ## Core

 `@mui/core` also known as unstyled components.
 This layer provides only component functionalities and accessibility features without styles (CSS).
 This package is useful if you want to take full control of the styling but you don't want to build a component from scratch.

 Since it does not rely on any styling solution, you can pick any method from pure CSS to any css-in-js libraries.

+For more details, check out the [unstyled component page](/customization/unstyled-components/)

 ## Design system

 This is the most installed/used layer because it comes with everything from the ground up.

-- Themable components (has `@mui/system` as dependency)
+- Theming capabilities (has `@mui/system` as dependency)
-- Accessibility features (has `@mui/core` as dependency)
+- Accessible components and React hooks (has `@mui/core` as dependency)
 - Default styles based on the design principle or guideline

-Currently, MUI has one package in the design system layer which is `@mui/material`.
+Currently, MUI has one package in the design system layer, `@mui/material`.
 This package provides components that follow Material design guideline and also re-export necessary APIs from its dependencies.
-Since it has `@mui/system` and `@mui/core` as dependencies, you should not install or import them separately.
-Instead, you can import everything from `@mui/material`.
+Since it has `@mui/system` and `@mui/core` as dependencies, you **should not** install or import them separately.
+Instead, you should import from `@mui/material`.

-However, there might be a case where you want to import a component from `@mui/core`.
+However, there might be a case where you want to use a component from `@mui/core`.
 For example, you mainly use `@mui/material` through out your application with your custom theme but the design of a switch you have is quite different from Material design guideline.
-So, instead of overriding the Switch from `@mui/material` package, you can use `styled` API to customize the Switch from `@mui/core` like this:
+So, instead of overriding the Switch from `@mui/material` package, you can use `styled` API to customize `@mui/core` Switch from scratch like this:

 ```js
 import { styled } from '@mui/material/styles';